DaoanXU/LeetCode/src/merge_two_sorted_lists/README.md

 -

 Use recursive for easier coding.
+none-recursive one is also added.